domsinclair/VtlSoftware.Aspects.Logging/ReadMe.md

 This packakage is a collection of aspects created with [Metalama](https://www.postsharp.net/metalama) that will allow you to easily add logging to a project or collection of projects in a solution.

-It should be possible to use it with whichever Logging Framework is your framework of choice with the caveat that that framework support the ILogger interface provided by Microsoft.Extensions.Logging which in reality is the vast majority of them.
+It should be possible to use it with whichever Logging Framework is your framework of choice with the caveat that that framework support the ILogger interface provided by Microsoft.Extensions.Logging which, in reality, is the vast majority of them.

 The package is open source and free* to use.